Structure of a Leo Program

 public amount: u64,

-) -> (token, Future) {
+) -> (Token, Final) {

-return (token {
+return (token, final {

 let current_amount: u64 = Mapping::get_or_use(account, receiver, 0u64);